 MY BELOVED PAPA

 My beloved papa is the eldest son of my grandpa, Pu Awnkhawm.
-He was born in 1030 at T. Singtam Village, Churachandpur District, Manipur.
-When he was only 20 years old, he becomes one of the founding Executive Member of Simte Christian Association and later Evangelical Christian Association.
-He shifted to Daijang Village searching for a better livelihood when he was about 30 years old.
+He was born in 1930 at T. Singtam Village, Churachandpur District, Manipur.
+When he was only 20 years old, he became one of the founding Executive Members of the Simte Christian Association and later Evangelical Christian Association.
+He shifted to Daijang Village in search of a better livelihood when he was about 30 years old.

-In 1954 February 20, he becomes the Founding General Secretary of the Jou Christian Association (JCA) at Daijang Village.
+In 1954 February 20, he became the Founding General Secretary of the Jou Christian Association (JCA) at Daijang Village.
 This JCA’s Golden Jubilee was celebrated on 20th February 2004 at Zomi Colony.

-On May 21, 1957 he become an evangelist.
-In 1959 he married my lovely mother, Niengzadim.
-He finish G. Th. under The Aizawl Theological College in 1973, He was ordained as a Pastor in 1978.
+On May 21, 1957, he became an evangelist.
+In 1959, he married my lovely mother, Niengzadim.
+He finished G. Th. under the Aizawl Theological College in 1973.
+He was ordained as a Pastor in 1978.

 Sons & Daughters